 Ali & Ava is the third feature film by Clio Barnard.
 This time she looks at a new relationship between two people who have troubled pasts.

 Ali (Adeel Akhtar) is a landlord and former DJ who is separated from his wife.
 However, they still live together so they can keep up appearances for Ali’s family.
-Ava (Claire Rushbrook) is a teaching assistant who lives in a rough area of Bradford.
+Ava (Claire Rushbrook) is a teaching assistant who lives on a rough area in Bradford.
 The pair meet when Ali offers to give Ava a lift home and the pair discover they have a spark.
 Yet their potential relationship faces the obstacle of their disapproving families.

 Barnard comes from a Kitchen Sink Realist traditional of filmmaking.
 She started her career as a documentarian before moving into narrative cinema and her work has been compared to Ken Loach, one of the kings of the genre.
 Barnard wanted to make her third feature a sweet and genuine film about two lost souls finding each other whilst also showing the lives of working-class people.